Knee Replacement Surgery Singapore

 People whose knees are severely damaged by arthritis or injury may have a hard time performing simple activities, such as walking or climbing the stairs.
-Pain may even be felt when sitting or lying down.
+They might even feel pain when sitting or lying down.
 As a result, if nonsurgical treatments such as medications and the use of walking aids are no longer effective, total knee replacement surgery may be considered.
 It is a pain-relieving, leg-deformity-correcting surgical technique that allows the patient to resume normal activities.

-This article aims to provide more understanding of this valuable procedure, whether one has already decided on total knee replacement surgery or just begun exploring treatment options.
+Below is crucial information to understand the complexity of this valuable procedure, whether one has already decided on total knee replacement surgery or just begun exploring treatment options.

 Osteoarthritis is an age-related “wear and tear” kind of arthritis.
 The cartilage that cushions the bones of the knee softens and wears away.
 This results in the bones rubbing against one another, causing knee pain and stiffness.
 Bone spurs are a common symptom of osteoarthritis.
 Although it typically occurs in people 50 years old and above, it may also occur in younger people.